Search a title or topic

 show series

 *This episode contains heavy spoilers for Clair Obscur: Expedition 33 Alexa Ray Corriea chats with Jennifer Svedberg-Yen, the lead writer on Sandfall Interactive's debut hit, Clair Obscur: Expedition 33.
-Together they discuss how she went from an accounting career to her first job in games; how the world and characters evolved throughout the develo…
+Together they discuss how she went from a career in finance and investments to her first job in games; how the world and characters evolved throug…

 continue reading